-Students, faculty, and staff coming to Moorpark College MUST complete the Healthy Return COVID-19 screening BEFORE arriving to the campus AND must report to a Screening Tent BEFORE entering ANY CAMPUS FACILITY OR BUILDING.
+Students, faculty, and staff coming to Moorpark College MUST complete the VCCCD phone app based COVID-19 screening BEFORE arriving to the campus AND must report to a Screening location BEFORE entering ANY CAMPUS FACILITY OR BUILDING.

 Any person answering YES to ANY of the following should NOT attempt to enter the campus.
+If you receive a RED screen on the Healthy Return app, you should not report to campus.
 If you are unsure about your situation or how to interpret any of the items listed below, before entering the campus, please contact the STUDENT HEALTH CENTER AT 805-378-1413 and await further guidance and direction.
 If you are feeling ill and require immediate medical attention, call 911.